 Blackrock Castle Observatory is a 16th Century located just outside Cork City and was built in the 16th Century as a watch tower for the people of Cork.
 Not only will you experience the historical significance of this landmark, but it has also been reopened in 2007 as a home to the Cosmos of the castle – an exciting discover of all life forms on Earth.

 Blarney Castle is one of both Cork and Ireland’s most famous attractions.
 The six hundred year old castle has had millions of visitors down through the years, who have kissed the Blarney Stone to get “the gift of the gab”.
-There is more to the castle however than just the stone, and with its beautiful gardens located in the center of Blarney village, just 9km outside of Cork, it is a national treasure and has to be included in your itinerary.
-The castle is open year round and offers family tickets (2 adults and 2 children).
+There is more to the castle however than just the stone, and with its beautiful gardens located in the centre of Blarney village, just 9km outside of Cork, it is a national treasure!

 There are a number of tours or museums that you can visit during your stay in Cork.
 Most notably is Cork City Tour Bus which is a popular way of seeing the city, with experienced and knowledgeable tour guides.
 It takes in some of the best attractions in Cork including the famous English Market located in the City Centre.